better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 title: How it Works - Radicle Link
 ---

 Radicle Link is the peer-to-peer gossip protocol that powers the Radicle network.
 This documentation will provide an overview on how the protocol works.
-More information — including specifications, security considerations, and implementation notes — can be found in the [corresponding repositories](https://github.com/radicle-dev).
+More information — including specifications, security considerations, and implementation notes — can be found in the [corresponding repositories][cr].

 ## Overview